Evaluation birepresentations of affine type A Soergel bimodules: Evaluation birepresentations and finitary covers

 Notice that, for $i\in \{2,\cdots d-2\}$, $\rB_i(X_0)$ is given by the complex

-and the complex of vector spaces in the right tensor factor is null-homotopic, since the first map embeds a one-dimensional space into a two-dimensional space, and the second map is a surjection onto another one-dimensional space.
-Hence the whole complex is null-homotopic.
+Notice that, as a $Z$-module, this is just $Ze_i$ tensored with a complex of vector spaces, so it suffices to argue that said complex of vector spaces is null-homotopic.
+This is indeed the case since the first map embeds a one-dimensional space into a two-dimensional space, and the second map is a surjection onto another one-dimensional space.
+It follows that the whole complex is null-homotopic.

 Further, $\rB_1(X_0)$ is given by